 The school has a ‘Graduated Approach’ to SEN to ensure that appropriate levels of support are put in place for individual pupils.

-At Carbeile Junior School the social and emotional development of our children is a key priority and we embrace the Thrive Approach.
+At Carbeile Junior School the social and emotional development of our children is a key priority.
+We implement different strategies to support these needs and therefore have a distinctive approach, which we have called SHINE.

-The Thrive Approach believes that every child needs to feel that they belong, that they matter and that they are valued for their unique qualities.
-Like all of us, at some point in our lives, children face challenges that knock them off course.
+We believe that every child needs to feel that they belong, that they matter and that they are valued for their unique qualities.
+Like all of us at some point in our lives, children face challenges that knock them off course.
 What is then needed is understanding and support to get them back on track.
-At Carbeile Junior School we work hard to support the children through these difficult times using art , music and play based activities.
+At Carbeile Junior School we work hard to support the children through these difficult times, using art, music and play based activities.

-The Thrive Practitioners work in the ‘Oasis Room’, which has been especially designed to create a safe, calm and relaxing environment.
+The Thrive Practitioners work in the ‘Shine Room’, which has been especially designed to create a safe, calm and relaxing environment.